 It’s a day after Cassper Nyovest finally dropped off the visuals of Amademoni, his latest single which features Hip-Hop producer and Ambitiouz Entertainment’s A&R Tweezy.

 Suffice it to say, the reception was one Cassper Nyovest could not have anticipated.
-You can watch the aesthetically pleasing music video below and judge for yourself but the streets were not feeling this one.

 Did Nyovest copy and paste Pop Smoke’s identity?